webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

 The FORWARD TSN Chunk moves the global TSN forward.
-SCTP does this
-so you can skip some packets you don't care about anymore.
-Lets say
+SCTP does this, so you can skip some packets you don't care about anymore.
+Let's say
 you send `10 11 12 13 14 15` and these packets are only valid if they
 all arrive.
 This data is also real-time sensitive, so if it arrives
 late it isn't useful.